Projective Tests Psychology Definition:

-Projective test is a personality test which is conducted in psychology and is done in order to understand the stimuli of the person.
+Projective tests are personality tests which is conducted in psychology and is done in order to understand the stimuli of the person.

 Besides this, the test also reveals different types of hidden emotions of a person – it also helps you to understand the internal conflicts of a person.
 This is also known as the objective test or a self-report test.